raspy135/Qun-mk2/README.md

 Reduce record volume (-3.0dB or more) in Mixer to avoid clipping.
 MODE PLAY + turn dial to change the value.

-Cut / Paste can be used for a temporary saved area, or to delete the track.
+Cut / Paste can be used as a temporary saved area, or to delete the track.
 REC + NO to Cut, REC + OK to Paste.

 All recorded data, Preset bucket and Mixer data will be saved as a Session automatically.
 Recording data is saved immediately and other data will be saved when looper playing is stopped.
 Recording data is a standard WAV file so you can import them to DAW.